pingcap/docs/table-filter.md

 * `_`
 * non ASCII characters (U+0080 to U+10FFFF)

 All other ASCII characters are reserved.
-Some punctuations have special meanings, described below.
+Some punctuations have special meanings, as described in the next section.

 ### Wildcards